“I’M BIG BONED I CAN’T HELP LOOKING THIS WAY.”

 “MY PHYSICAL ABILITIES LIMIT ME.”

 Guess what?
 Everyone has limitations.
-I’m not expecting to turn every reader of Basie Training into a Ironman tri athelete or a body-building finalist.
-But every man can Improve his cardiovaseular condition, build musele extend his flexibility, change the contours of his body and learn a sport he can enjoy.
-Most important, every one can take pleasure in feeling that he’s improving his fitness level, adding fun to his daily routine and years to his life
+I’m not expecting to turn every reader of Basic Training into an Ironman triathlete or a bodybuilding finalist.
+But every man can improve his cardiovascular condition, build muscle, extend his flexibility, change the contours of his body, and learn a sport he can enjoy.
+Most important, everyone can take pleasure in feeling that he’s improving his fitness level, adding fun to his daily routine, and years to his life.

 WHARE DO I FIT IN?